Table of Contents

 3. Get Department Leads Involved

 Once you’ve got the right tools and the right people, it’s time to get department heads on board.
-Have meetings with sales, marketing, and customer success teams to talk about new processes, proposed goals, and potential pain points.
+Meet with sales, marketing, and customer success teams to discuss new processes, proposed goals, and potential pain points.

 Make sure you listen to concerns that team leads have— they’ll have a ton of insight into the processes they’re using and potential obstacles that might need to be overcome during the transition process.
 They’re also likely to have great ideas about facilitating collaboration or how certain processes can be improved.